University of Saint Francis (Indiana): Academics

-The School of Creative Arts is accredited by the National Association of Schools of Art and Design.
+The Division of Creative Arts is accredited by the National Association of Schools of Art and Design.

-EPIC Program

-The Busse EPIC programs give students the opportunity to earn 2+ years of paid, for-credit work experience and graduate in 4 years.
-EPIC students spend 4-6 month rotations in each of the key functional areas of successful businesses while taking a reduced course load.

 Athletics

 The Saint Francis (USF) athletic teams are called the Cougars.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Crossroads League (formerly known as the Mid-Central College Conference (MCCC) until after the 2011–12 school year) for most of its sports since the 1994–95 academic year (which they were a member on a previous stint from 1966–67 to 1980–81); while its football team competes in the Mideast League of the Mid-States Football Association (MSFA).

-USF competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading, crew and eSports.
+USF competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball, and flag football; and co-ed sports include cheerleading and eSports.